Finding the Right Defense Attorney

 I get most of my clients through word-of-mouth referrals.
 I do not think this will ever change, because for whatever reason, people love telling other people about good experiences they have had with a defense attorney.
 That said, the internet is a way for people to learn a lot about a lawyer and law firm.
 I estimate I get about 10-20 calls each week from people who have stumbled across my website using a search engine.
 I suggest searching for a lawyer using the following terms (assuming you are looking for a defense attorney):

-Seattle criminal lawyer
+Redmond criminal lawyer

 If you live in a relatively small city or town within a larger county, I suggest you search for your county, followed by “criminal lawyer.”
 You do not necessarily need to include the word, “county,” though.